 The Coconut Mama made up a sweet and gentle honey and lemon cough medicine for her little girl using 3 tablespoons fresh lemon juice, ¼ cup raw honey and 2 tablespoons coconut oil, stirred together and gently heated until the coconut oil is melted.
 She recommends using one spoonful as needed for cough, or stirring it into hot tea.

 #3 – Elderberry Syrup

-We have two different elderberry syrup recipes on the site – one made with dried elderberries and one starting with elderberry juice.
-See “How to Make Elderberry Syrup with Fresh or Dried Elderberries” for detailed instructions and links to studies that show that elderberry is an excellent treatment for influenza.
+We have two different elderberry syrup recipes on the site.
+See “How to Make Elderberry Syrup with Fresh or Dried Elderberries” for the recipes.

 You can also order real elderberry syrup online.
-Gaia Herbs Black Elderberry Syrup is USDA certified organic elderberry syrup, and is made with Organic Black Elderberry, Organic Acerola fruit, Vitamin C (from Organic Acerola), Organic cane sugar, water, lemon juice.
+Gaia Herbs Black Elderberry Syrup is USDA certified organic elderberry syrup.

 #4 – Herbal Tea

 Hot herbal tea helps to ease congestion, keep you hydrated and soothe irritated tissues.
-Some of the best herbal teas for cough include:
+Some of the best herbal teas for cough remedies include:

 - Linden (also known as tilia or basswood)